 Docecuarenta Casa de Cafe

 The pandemic hit the restaurant industry hard and La Paz is no exception.
-Three of my my favorite coffee shops closed their doors in 2020.
+Three of my my favorite breakfast and lunch restaurants closed their doors in 2020.
 However, I’m happy to see Docecuarenta alive and kicking.
+The actually have locations in Todos Santos and Cabo now, too.

-One of reasons I like to recommend them is that they only use Mexican coffee.
-Makes sense right?
-Mexico grows coffee – you’re in Mexico – so your coffee should come from Mexico.
-Docecuarenta works directly with farmers to get the best product to the customer.
-They roast their own coffee beans and they’ve developed a cold brew that’s famous all over Baja.
+One of reasons I like them so much is that they only use Mexican coffee, working directly with local farmers to introduce the best products to their customers.
+They even roast their own beans and have developed a cold brew that’s famous all over Baja.

-Just a couple of blocks from the malecón – Docecuarenta is open all day, serving, of course, coffee but they also have pastries, sandwiches, salads, beer and cocktails.
-Stop by early or late.
-They have something for anytime of the day, the cutest selection of coffee related items for purchase and good WI-FI so you can WhatsApp all your friends.
+Just a couple of blocks from the malecón, Docecuarenta is open all day, and pretty late, serving coffee, of course, but they also have sandwiches, salads and sweets on the menu.
+Plus, beer and cocktails.
+The shop also sells the cutest coffee themed items and mugs.
+Bonus: enjoy the good WI-FI while you sip your beverage.

 DOCECUARENTA